andrewdavidmackenzie/anna/common/README.md

-* `cmake`: This directory has three helpers that are useful for any CMake-based project: `CodeCoverage.cmake` uses `lcov` and `gcov` to automatically generate coverage information; `DownloadProject.cmake` automatically downloads and configured external C++ dependencies; and `clang-format.cmake` automatically runs the `clang-format` tool on all C++ files in a project.
+* `cmake`: This directory has three helpers that are useful for any CMake-based project: `CodeCoverage.cmake` uses `lcov` and `gcov` to automatically generate coverage information; `DownloadProject.cmake` automatically downloads and configured external C++ dependencies.
 * `include`: A variety of Hydro C++ header files, including shared lattice definitions, a Anna KVS client, shared `typedef`s and other utilities.
 * `proto`: Project API-level protobuf definitions.